Demvok/LikeBot/README.md

 - post ids in task should be sorted!
 - ENSURE DATA TYPES CONSISTENCY
 - rewrite connect clients to async
+- add signal stops for reporter context

+## Questions
+- Should i save account passwords in DB?

 ## Changelog